adwiens/loopback-connector-solr/README.md

 ## Quick start

-0. Install in your Loopback node project with
+0. Install in your LoopBack node project with

         npm i adwiens/loopback-connector-solr --save

-1. Make a model with the Loopback CLI based on PersistedModel
+1. Make a model with the LoopBack CLI based on PersistedModel

 2. Put the following in your model.js: (Disables unimplemented and mutable endpoints)